 - The command line/terminal window (Ctrl-Alt-T)

-Most modern distributions such as Fedora, Debian, Ubuntu, Arch, CentOS v.7.x+, and other Unix-based systems use the
+Most modern Linux distributions such as Fedora, Debian, Ubuntu, Arch, CentOS v.7.x+, and other Unix-based systems provide the

 timedatectl utility.
 This command allows you to control and edit time and date settings using the command line.